zspitz/dlr/docs/expr-tree-spec/api-reference.md

 <h3 id="delegatetype">4.12.4 DelegateType</h3>

-This property returns the delegate used to construct the CallSite&lt;T&gt; that manages the caching of dispatch rules for this operation.
+This property returns the delegate used to construct the CallSite\<T\> that manages the caching of dispatch rules for this operation.
 The first argument of the delegate type's Invoke method must be of type CallSite.

 Signature: